bualuk/cisc187-assignments/lab09-pointers/README.md

 you see information indicating memory leaks or other memory related errors.

 If you have errors, then fix them.

+If you have more questions about using valgrind, refer to the textbook.

 ## Turnitin
 Check your progress by running `make test` or `ctest -V`.